This program is offered at Clark State's Beavercreek, Bellefontaine and Springfield - Leffel Lane locations.

 Medical Office Administration students should possess basic computer skills: use a keyboard, mouse, external storage device, and a printer; differentiate among drives, folders, and files; employ a username and password.
-Students lacking in any of these areas should enroll in ITS 0800 Computer Fundamentals prior to enrolling in any OAD or other ITS course.
+Students lacking in any of these areas should enroll in ITS 0800, Computer Fundamentals, prior to enrolling in any OAD or other ITS courses.
 Students should also be able to type at least 35 words per minute on a five-minute timed writing.
 Students who cannot meet this standard should enroll in ITS 0810 Keyboarding or ITS 1210 Keyboarding/Word Processing prior to enrolling in any OAD or other college-level ITS course.
 Students who cannot meet the 35 word-per-minute standard on the first day of OAD 1101 will be required to withdraw and enroll in ITS 0810 or ITS 1210.
-ITS 0800, ITS 0810, and ITS 1210 are considered preparatory for entry into the Medical Office Administration Program and do not count toward the degree.
+ITS 0800, ITS 0810 and ITS 1210 are considered preparatory for entry into the Medical Office Administration Program and do not count toward the degree.

 Students enrolled in Associate of Applied Business and Associate of Applied Science degree programs are preparing for employment upon graduation from the program.
 However, at some point many of these students are also interested in completing a bachelor's degree.
 A number of colleges or universities have designed bachelor's completion programs designed for students completing applied degrees.
 See the Transfer section of the catalog for more information.